Privacy policy of the probefahrtenbutler.com website

 Why do we use web design tools?

 How you absorb information on a website depends very much on the structure, functionality and visual perception of the website.
 Therefore, a good and professional web design became more and more important for us as well.
 We are constantly working to improve our website and also see this as an extended service to you, the website visitor.
 Furthermore, a beautiful and functioning website also has economic advantages for us.
-After all, you will only visit us and take advantage of our offers if you feel completely comfortable.
+After all, you will only visit us and make use of our services if you feel completely at ease.

 What data is stored by web design tools?

-When you visit our website, web design elements may be embedded in our pages that may also process data.
+When you visit our website, web design elements may be integrated into our pages that can also process data.
 Exactly what data is involved depends, of course, heavily on the tools used.
 Further below you can see exactly which tools we use for our website.
 We recommend that you also read the respective privacy policy of the tools used for more detailed information on data processing.
 In most cases, you will find out there which data is processed, whether cookies are used and how long the data is stored.
-Through fonts such as Google Fonts, for example, information such as language settings, IP address, browser version, browser screen resolution and browser name are also automatically transmitted to Google servers.
+Fonts such as Google Fonts also automatically transmit information such as language settings, IP address, browser version, browser screen resolution and browser name to the Google servers.

 Duration of data processing

 How long data is processed is very individual and depends on the web design elements used.
 For example, when cookies are used, the retention period can be as short as a minute or as long as a few years.
 Please do your research in this regard.
 For this purpose, we recommend on the one hand our general text section on cookies as well as the privacy statements of the tools used.
 There you will usually find out exactly which cookies are used and what information is stored in them.
 Google font files, for example, are stored for one year.
 This is to improve the loading time of a website.
 In principle, data is always kept only as long as is necessary for the provision of the service.
-In the case of legal requirements, data may also be stored for longer periods.
+Data may also be stored for longer periods in the case of legal requirements.

 Right of objection

-You also have the right and the possibility to revoke your consent to the use of cookies or third-party providers at any time.
+You also have the right and the option to withdraw your consent to the use of cookies or third-party providers at any time.
 This works either via our cookie management tool or via other opt-out functions.
 You can also prevent data collection through cookies by managing, disabling or deleting cookies in your browser.
 However, among web design elements (mostly with fonts) there is also data that cannot be deleted quite so easily.
 This is the case when data is automatically collected directly when a page is accessed and transmitted to a third-party provider (such as Google).
 Then please contact the support of the corresponding provider.
-In Google’s case, you can reach support at https://support.google.com/?hl=de.
+In the case of Google, you can reach support at https://support.google.com/?hl=de.

 Legal basis